 - 1 medium onion sliced thin

-- 2 tablespoons all-purpose flour All Purpose GF flour may be substituted
+- 2 tablespoons all-purpose flour Gluten-free all-purpose flour may be substituted

-- 1 cup stout I used Left Hand Milk Stout, but try Guinness, Porter, another Stout/dark beer, or beef broth
+- 1 cup stout I used Left Hand Milk Stout, but try Guinness, Porter, another Stout/dark beer, or just replace with beef broth

 - 1 cup beef broth